TomasHubelbauer/sqlite-javascript/README.md

   It looks as though SQLite doesn't actually store schema information in the binary contents of the page but instead stores a SQL string used to create each table.
   We need to parse this string to learn what tables are available in the database.
-- Find out what's up with the crash in one of the leaf tables where the cell pointer is over a thousand
 - Add a title which describes purpose and a background which highlights logical group membership to each `DataViewBox` byte cell for visual debugging and inspection of the database pages